 First, Proton Mail does provide a two password mode for user authentication(new window), which provides additional security against offline oracle attacks.
 As TLS would need to be broken first to execute this attack, we do not feel the marginal increase in security is worth the tradeoff in usability, so one password mode remains the default.

 Second, our threat model today generally assumes the integrity of TLS.
 There is a growing body of evidence that suggests it might be time to question this assumption, which poses a serious problem for all online services in existence today.
 Because of this, many security companies (including us) are actively working on ways to reduce the need to rely on TLS integrity.

 Deciding whether these points constitute “serious shortcomings in Proton Mail’s cryptographic architecture” is an exercise best left to the reader.
 We don’t think they are.

 Having said that, we fully believe that security is a moving target.
 Whether it is introducing stronger cryptography to OpenPGP(new window), following the latest developments in browser code signing, working on combating TLS compromises or introducing advanced security features like Address Verification(new window), we are committed to staying at the forefront of security and cryptography and providing the most secure email service(new window) possible.

 This video analysis (published by a third party) also responds to the claimed Proton Mail weaknesses:

 You can get a free secure email account from Proton Mail here.

 P.S.
-Proton Mail always welcomes comments and engagement with the security community, whether directly through our open-source software projects, or our bug bounty program.
-While we do not agree with the conclusions, we still appreciate the author’s comments, which led to us addressing a non-critical bug where the SRP modulus signature was not verified by the Proton Mail web client.
+Proton Mail always welcomes comments and engagement with the security community, whether directly through our open-source software projects(new window), or our bug bounty program(new window).
+While we do not agree with the conclusions, we still appreciate the author’s comments, which led to us addressing a non-critical bug where the SRP modulus signature was not verified by the Proton Mail web client(new window).